isomerpages/moe-bedoksouthsec/pages/Latest Happenings.md

 description: ""
 variant: markdown
 ---
+#### Release of 2023 GCE N(A)- and GCE N(T)-Levels results

+Dear Sec 4N(A) &amp; 4N(T) BDSians,<br>

+1. Please be informed that the 2023 GCE N(A)- and GCE N(T)-Levels results will be released on Monday, 18 December. <br>
+2. You are expected to report to the School Hall at 1.45 pm in full school uniform and groomed according to the standards laid out in the Student Handbook for the collection of your&nbsp;result&nbsp;slips.

 #### Open House 2023

 Bedok South Secondary School is hosting an Open House to welcome prospective parents and students who wish to visit our campus and learn more about what we have to offer.
 Click [here](https://go.gov.sg/bds-eopen-house-2023) to find out more!